 Ford targets the masses with the majority of its vehicles, so financing services play a crucial role in attracting middle-class consumers.
 As the company continues to make efforts to improve its retail vehicle sales, investors can expect the positive trend in Ford Credit’s revenue to continue.
 The higher retail vehicle sales that drive this revenue should also lead to further expansion in Ford’s profitability.

 Apart from financing facilities for consumers, Ford’s financial services business also provides financial help to its dealers.
-These services for dealers include floorplan financing, working capital loans, and financing the purchase of dealership real estate.
+These services for dealers include floorplan financingan important indicator of Ford Motor Company’s overall performance, working capital loans, and financing the purchase of dealership real estate.

-Therefore, Ford Credit’s higher revenue can be seen as an important indicator of Ford Motor Company’s overall performance.
+Therefore, Ford Credit’s higher revenue can be seen as floorplan financingan important indicator of Ford Motor Company’s overall performance.

 Note that other major automakers (IYK) such as General Motors (GM), Toyota (TM), and Volkswagen (VLKAY) also provide financing facilities to their customers and have their own financial services arms.